 In some countries, exceeding your credit limit is a punishable offense.
 So keep a keen eye on your financials during your travels; if your card is stolen, report it as soon as possible.

-Other laws may concern photography.
-As a tourist, you may not think twice about where you are taking a snapshot, but some countries have laws about what can and cannot be photographed, such as government buildings.
+As a tourist, you may not think twice about where you are taking a snapshot or shooting a video, but some countries have laws about what can and cannot be photographed, such as government buildings.
 Make sure you know what is off limits.
 When in doubt, ask before you take a picture.

 Explore more Travel Planning tips.